Key handling

 New in version 2.8.

-class paramiko.pkey.PKey(msg=None, data=None)
+class paramiko.pkey.PKey(msg=None, data=None, filename=None, password=None)

-Base class for public keys.
+Base class for keys.

 LEGACY_TYPE = None